Woerden: Heretics and rebels

+Erasmus probably spent his boyhood from age five to nine in Woeden in the household of his father, the local priest from 1471.

 The reign of Charles V was a period of relative peace and prosperity for Woerden, despite religious unrest.
 In April 1522, Charles V introduced the Inquisition in the Low Countries.

 Johannes Pistorius Woerdensis (Jan de Bakker), a catholic priest, was the first preacher in the Northern Netherlands to be martyred as a direct result of his religious beliefs.
 His father was a sexton in Woerden and also tenant of the brickworks, and his surname was derived from that profession.

 Jan de Bakker was a pupil of Hinne Rode (Johannes Rhodius), headmaster of St. Jerome School of the Brethren of the Common Life in Utrecht.
 Rode was a proponent of Sacramentarianism, and in 1520 his father called Jan back to Woerden, perhaps out of concern about those heretic views.
 Jan transferred to Leuven, and in 1522 completed his education there.
 He returned to Woerden, was ordained in Utrecht as a priest, and assisted his father as sexton and deacon.

 Jan started to spread the heretic views, and in May 1523 he and another priest were arrested by the steward of the castle.
 After a short while they were released, and it is thought that the two travelled to Wittenberg, but there is no evidence he met with Martin Luther.
 After he returned he continued his preachings, and the conflict with the Roman Catholic Church was further aggravated by the fact that he broke his celibacy, and got married.
 In the night of 9 May 1525, he was arrested and the next day transferred to The Hague, where he appeared before the Inquisition.
 He was defrocked and sentenced to death, and on 15 September 1525 burned at the stake in The Hague.
 His widow saved her live by recanting the heresies and lived out her life in an abbey.